Market Segmentation Trees: Proof of Theorem

 To prove the theorem, we first analyze the computational complexity of the split selection procedure of Eq. (\ref{eqn:greedy}).
-Let $S(n,m,r)$ denote the runtime of the split selection procedure with respect to $n$ observations, $m$ binary contextual variables, and $r$ response model parameters.
-The lemma below bounds the runtime of the split selection procedure when applied in each internal node of the trained MST $\mathcal{T}$.
+The lemma below bounds the runtime of the split selection procedure when applied in each internal node of the trained MST.